-We’ve picked out some of the best players to have adorned both club’s colours, here are five of the best players to play for West Ham and Manchester United in the Premier League era:
+Ahead of their meeting, we’ve picked out some of the best players to have adorned both club’s colours.
+Here are five of the best players to have played for West Ham and Manchester United in the Premier League era.

-Teddy Sheringham was one of the Premier League’s leading forwards throughout the first decade of the rebranded division, winning the league’s inaugural Golden Boot and enjoying a prolific five-year spell with Tottenham.
+Teddy Sheringham was one of the Premier League’s leading forwards throughout the first decade of the rebranded division, winning the league’s inaugural Golden Boot during a prolific five-year spell with Tottenham.

 Sheringham was an intelligent footballer who was as equally adept at creating goals as he was scoring them, with Sir Alex Ferguson making his move to sign the 31-year-old from Spurs as a replacement for the outgoing Eric Cantona at Manchester United.

-Not everyone was convinced at the signing of a player perceived to be past his peak and who had scored just seven league goals the previous season, but Sheringham would win over the Red Devils faithful during a hugely successful period across the turn of the millennium.
+Not everyone was convinced at the signing of a player perceived to be past his peak and who had scored just seven league goals the previous season, but Sheringham won over the Red Devils faithful during a hugely successful period across the turn of the millennium.

 He won three league titles and played a crucial part in the club’s historic treble-winning season in 1998/99, scoring in the finals of both the FA Cup and Champions League.

-He returned to Spurs for a two season spell before a short stint at Portsmouth, later signing for a West Ham side who had dropped out of the Premier League ahead of the 2004/05 season.
+He returned to Spurs for a two season spell before a short stint at Portsmouth.
+He later signed for a West Ham side who had dropped out of the Premier League ahead of the 2004/05 season.

-The 38-year-old continued to defy father time as a 20-goal haul fired the Hammers to promotion, winning the club’s Player of the Year accolade and helping consolidate the club at the top level, reaching the final of the FA Cup in 2006.
+The 38-year-old continued to defy father time as a 20-goal haul fired the Hammers to promotion, a campaign which saw Sheringham win the club’s Player of the Year accolade.
+He later helped the Hammers reach the FA Cup final in 2006.

 Sheringham scored 30 goals in 87 appearances for West Ham, leaving the club as the oldest outfield player in Premier League history and as the division’s oldest ever goalscorer, netting his final goal against former club Portsmouth aged 40 years and 266 days.

-Part of a talented group of academy graduates who would come through West Ham’s hallowed youth system before winning international honours, Rio Ferdinand broke into the Hammers’ side as a teenager and was quickly tipped to reach the top.
+Part of a talented group of academy graduates who came through West Ham’s hallowed youth system before winning international honours, Rio Ferdinand broke into the Hammers side as a teenager and was quickly tipped to reach the top.

-Ferdinand was an athletic defender with a classy composure in possession, his performances quickly attracting attention as he became the then youngest defender to represent England after making his senior debut aged just 19.
+Ferdinand was an athletic defender with a classy composure in possession and his performances quickly attracting attention, as he became the youngest defender to represent England after making his senior debut aged just 19.

 The centre-back made 159 appearances across four seasons and won the club’s ‘Hammer of the Year’ accolade in 1997/98, before helping West Ham to their highest-ever Premier League finish of fifth the following season.

-Leeds came calling and signed the defender in an £18m British transfer-record deal, Ferdinand spending two seasons at Elland Road before becoming Britain’s most expensive footballer – and the world’s most expensive defender – for a second time when joining Manchester United in 2002.
+Leeds came calling and signed the defender in an £18m British transfer record deal.
+Ferdinand spent two seasons at Elland Road before becoming Britain’s most expensive footballer – and the world’s most expensive defender – for a second time when joining Manchester United in 2002.

-It was with the Red Devils where he would cement his status as one of the Premier League’s greatest ever defenders, winning six league titles and the Champions League amongst a wealth of major honours at Old Trafford.
+It was with the Red Devils where he cemented his status as one of the Premier League’s greatest ever defenders, winning six league titles and the Champions League amongst a wealth of major honours at Old Trafford.

-Ferdinand was named in the PFA Team of the Year on six occasions and captained England at international level, a player often described as a ‘Rolls Royce’ of a defender for his ability to effortlessly frustrate even the Premier League’s finest forwards.
+Ferdinand was named in the PFA Team of the Year on six occasions and captained England at international level.
+He was a player often described as a ‘Rolls Royce’ of a defender for his ability to effortlessly frustrate even the Premier League’s finest forwards.

-Another of that famed group to come through West Ham’s ‘Academy of Football’, Michael Carrick was an unusual graduate given the midfielder was brought to the capital from his native North East.
+Another of the famed group to come through West Ham’s ‘Academy of Football’, Michael Carrick was an unusual graduate given the midfielder was brought to the capital from his native North East.

 Carrick had been spotted playing for the renown Wallsend Boys Club that has produced players such as Peter Beardsley, Alan Shearer and Steve Bruce and joined a thriving academy at West Ham where he formed part of the side that won the FA Youth Cup in 1999.

-He broke into the senior side soon after and was a regular following the turn of the millennium, a midfielder comfortable in possession and with dictating the pace of the play.
+He broke into the senior side soon after and was a regular following the turn of the millennium, a midfielder comfortable in possession and able to dictate the pace of the play.

-His performances were enough to convince Sir Alex Ferguson that he was the long-term successor to Roy Keane at Manchester United, an £18m deal struck for the midfielder which would become one of the club’s shrewdest investments of the modern era.
+His performances were enough to convince Sir Alex Ferguson that he was the long-term successor to Roy Keane at Manchester United and an £18m deal was struck for the midfielder.
+It became one of the club’s shrewdest investments of the modern era.

 Carrick overcame a difficult start to cement himself as one of the Premier League’s best midfielders, forming part of five title-winning sides with the Red Devils and becoming one of just two English players – alongside Wayne Rooney – to win every major club honour available during a glittering career.